makeswift/makeswift/examples/bigcommerce/README.md

 Once you have created the new API account you can use it with the curl commands below.

 > **Note**
-> Don't forget to replace the PRODUCT_MODIFY_BIGCOMMERCE_STORE_API_TOKEN with the "Access Token" from creating your API account above.
+> Don't forget to replace the PRODUCT_MODIFY_BIGCOMMERCE_ACCESS_TOKEN with the "Access Token" from creating your API account above.
+This token must have product "modify" permissions.

 #### Creating locale `metafields` for a product